wbamberg/idl-reference/docs/nsITableEditor.md

 </table>

 ### getNextSelectedCell(aRange) ###
- Get next selected cell element from first selection range.
+<code> Get next selected cell element from first selection range.
 Assumes cell-selection model where each cell
 is in a separate range (selection parent node is table row)
 Always call GetFirstSelectedCell() to initialize stored index of "next" cell